-The following hospice care services are covered for Members with a life expectancy of six months or 185 days or less as certified by his or her Provider (limited to a lifetime benefit maximum of 185 days):
+The following hospice care services are covered for Members with a life expectancy of six (6) months or less as certified by his or her Provider (limited to a lifetime benefit maximum of 185 days):

 - a.
-Part-time intermittent home health care services totaling fewer than eight hours per day and 35 or fewer hours per week.

-- b.
-Outpatient counseling of the Member and his or her immediate family (limited to 6 visits for all family members combined if they are not otherwise eligible for mental health benefits under their specific Policy).
-Counseling must be provided by:
+Part-time intermittent home health or respite care services totaling fewer than eight (8) hours per day and thirty-five (35) or fewer hours per week. - b.
+Outpatient counseling of the Member and his or her immediate family (limited to six (6) visits for all family members combined if they are not otherwise eligible for mental health benefits under their specific Policy).
+Counseling must be provided by a psychiatrist, psychologist, or social worker.

-- i.
-A psychiatrist,

-- ii.
-A psychologist, or

-- iii.
-A social worker.

 Members who are eligible for mental health benefits under their specific Policy should refer to the applicable description of such benefits to determine coverage.

-a.
-Respite care providing nursing care for a maximum of 8 inpatient respite care days per plan year and 37 hours per plan year for outpatient respite care services.
-Inpatient respite care will be provided only when we determine that home respite care is not appropriate or practical.
+Medically Necessary mental health services may be covered under this policy in addition to the outpatient counseling benefits described above. - c.
+Inpatient hospice care providing nursing care for a maximum of eight (8) inpatient days per calendar year.
+Inpatient respite care will be authorized only when we determine that home respite care is not appropriate or practical.